Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 Harry replied, "She, like my girlfriend Hermione, was sworn to secrecy."
 He hoped that reminder might discourage Parvati from making any advances toward him.
 He'd had enough of that in France.

-"But you could trust me with your secrets, too," replied Parvati flirtatiously.
+"But you could trust me with your secrets, too," responded Parvati flirtatiously.

-Wanting to end this conversation quickly, he said, "We'd better get going."
+Wanting to end this conversation quickly, he suggested, "We'd better get going."

 During the course of the next two weeks, the Patil girls attended the workshops during the day and spent the evenings with the McGonagalls.
 Parvati did a bit of flirting every few days, but seemed to not really be trying at full force.
 That might have had something to do with both Brianna and Padma making sure Harry was never alone with her.
 The night before Hermione arrived, however, the Gryffindor Patil did manage to corner Harry in the kitchen.